Why do people hate themselves?

-In the discussion on Donna’s post, we came to talk about that some people do not love themselves.
+In the discussion on Donna’s post, we came to talk about how some people do not love themselves.
 And that it has to do with childhood experiences that cause self-hatred.
-Seeing some stories of others made me think more about and looking for my experiences.
+Seeing some stories of others made me think more about and look for my experiences.

-Many of our problems and paradigms come from childhood: divorced parents, alcoholic father, a feeling of not belonging, rejection.
+Many of our problems and paradigms come from childhood: divorced parents, an alcoholic father, a feeling of not belonging, and rejection.

-My parents too divorced when I was seven, in a time when divorce was not as common as today.
+My parents, too, divorced when I was seven, at a time when divorce was not as common as today.
 People were talking very badly about it.
 After moving several times, I lived with my Mother alone; she bought a house far outside of town in nature.

 Wow, what are these two doing there?
 I biked every day 3 km to school; she went to work in the next town.
-There was no car,no TV, no phone at that time.
-The rejecting was felt even in school, and I had no classmates to get together.
+There was no car, no TV, and no phone at that time.
+The rejection was felt even in school, and I had no classmates to get together.